COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                          **cekickflag = 2**

 ``cemergeflag``          Determines whether stars that begin a CE
-                         without a core-envelope boundary automatically lead to merger in CE.
-These systems include:
+                         without a distinct core-envelope boundary automatically
-                         kstars = [0,1,2,7,8,10,11,12].
-Note that while the best choice is cemergeflag=1 according to
+                         lead to merger in a CE.
+These systems include: kstars = [0,1,2,7,8,10,11,12].
+Note that while the optimal choice is *cemergeflag=1* according to
                          `Belczynski+2008 <https://ui.adsabs.harvard.edu/abs/2008ApJS..174..223B/abstract>`_,
-                         cemergeflag=0 allows for both options where the systems which would merge if cemergeflag=1 can be treated in post processing.
+                         *cemergeflag=0* allows for both options to be explored, since it is trivial to remove these systems from a population in post processing.

-                            ``0`` : allows the CE to proceed
+                            ``0`` : allows the CE to proceed (optimistic CE)

-                            ``1`` : causes these systems to merge in the CE
+                            ``1`` : causes these systems to merge in the CE (pessimistic CE)

                          **cemergeflag = 0**

 ``cehestarflag``         Uses fitting formulae from `Tauris+2015 <https://ui.adsabs.harvard.edu/abs/2015MNRAS.451.2123T/abstract>`_
                          for evolving RLO systems with a helium star donor and compact object accretor.
-                         NOTE: this flag will override choice made by cekickflag if set
+                         NOTE: this flag will override *cekickflag* if set

                             ``0`` : does NOT use Tauris+2015 at all